This post may contain affiliate links. Please read our disclosure policy.

 14. I live in Lancaster County, PA and this is a pretty popular dish here.
 Except, what is a jar of dried beef?
 It either comes in a bag or packaged like lunch meat.
 Anyway, I made dried beef casserole lasy week and have some meat leftover.
 So since this is one of my husband’s favorites, I’m making this for supper.
 Terribly unhealthy, but hopefully it will be delicious!

 1. Amber, It does come in a bag too.
 I used to find it in my market like that.
 But now I see it in a jar (4.5 ounces).
-It’s made by Armour and in the isle where tuna & canned meats are.
+It’s made by Armour and in the aisle where tuna & canned meats are.
 I love the jars it comes in too.
 I wash them and remove the label!
 They are the cutest juice jars.
 I know it’s not healthy but oh so good!

 1. I should have read all of the comments before posting my question – it won’t hurt my feelings if you don’t approve the comment.
 Sorry about that.